suffolklibraries/lgc/content/collections/events/bfi-film-academy-suffolk.md

         text: here
 featured_image: bfifilmacademyimages/BFI-image.jpg
 ---
-Film Academy is for young people with an interest or experience in film. **Applications close midnight 20th January**
+Film Academy is for young people with an interest or experience in film. **Applications close at midnight on 20th January**